What is Rapid Prototyping?

 vacuum casting

-is ideal for rapid prototyping of small series up to 20 high quality parts - RIM injection molding, similar to vacuum casting, can be used to design a larger number of parts.
+• Reaction injection molding RIMreaction injection molding, similar to vacuum casting, can be used to design a larger number of parts.

-These technologies, sometimes complementary, allow us to offer unprecedented responsiveness and quality.
-Many customers trust us for their projects (see the
+These technologies, some of them complementary, enable us to offer unprecedented responsiveness and quality.
+Numerous customers trust us with their projects (see the news feed), which is why we are constantly investing in the latest technologies available on the market.